Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{Sec 2}, we state main results on inverse problems.
-In Section \ref{Sec 3}, the well-posedness on initial-boundary value problems of semilinear hyperbolic equations with different settings of nonlinearities are studied.
-Section \ref{Sec 4} is devoted to the determination of the initial data by using control methods for hyperbolic equations.
-In Section \ref{Sec 5}, a Runge type approximation property for linear wave equations is established.
-Furthermore, the higher order linearization technique is adopted to prove the uniqueness of both nonlinear coefficients and initial data.
-Finally, in Appendix \ref{Section A}, we review the known complex geometrical optics solutions for linear wave equations, which are useful in the proof of main results.
+In Section \ref{Sec 2}, we state the main results for the inverse problems.
+In Section \ref{Sec 3}, the well-posedness on the initial-boundary value problems of the semilinear hyperbolic equations within different settings of nonlinearities are studied.
+Section \ref{Sec 4} is devoted to the determination of the initial data by using control methods for the hyperbolic equations.
+In Section \ref{Sec 5}, an approximation property for the linear wave equations is established.
+Furthermore, the higher order linearization technique is developed to prove the uniqueness of determining both the nonlinearity and the initial data.
+Finally, in Appendix \ref{Section A}, we present the complex geometrical optics solutions for linear wave equations, which are needed in the proof of the main results.